What are California uninsured motorists?

 Your insurance will go after the uninsured person, and the registered owner of the uninsured car, and demand that they repay the insurance company for any payments your own insurance made to you.

-If you are reading this page because you got hit by someone who did not have insurance, I can work for you and fight your claim.
-Sometimes, people say they don't have insurance, or the officer did not include it in the police report, but when the right attorney contacts that person and insists that they provide their insurance information, it turns out that they actually have insurance but were just hoping that the injured person would just go away.
+If you're reading this page because you got hit by someone who you believe did not have insurance, contact me.
+At times, people claim they don't have insurance, or the officer did not include it in the police report, but when the right attorney contacts that person, it may turn out that they actually have insurance but were just hoping that the injured person would just go away.
 There are other ways that I can find out insurance information.

-Making a police report is important because it contains essential details of the car accident.
+Making a police report is super important because it will contain essential details of the car accident.
 Make sure to get a card from the police person - it will have their name, badge number, date of the report, time, and a report number.
 Take a cell phone picture of it and save the original card.

 Seek medical attention